 The robustly built frame anchors the printer down and prevents any vibrations from affecting print quality, and the intuitive touchscreen is always a nice extra feature to have.
 It’s enclosed, with the top filtration part, and overall it’s a great dual extruder printer with a direct drive extruder.

-Qidi Tech X-Max — Great Enclosed Direct Drive 3D Printer
+5. Qidi Tech X-Max — Larger Enclosed Printer

 - Build volume: 300 x 250 x 300 mm

-The bigger and even more high-spec brother of the Qidi Tech X-Plus, the X-Max can print enormous models with it’s large enclosed build area, useful for fun home use 3D printing cosplays and other large projects, as well as for large prototype 3D printing for commercial uses.
+The bigger and even more high-spec brother of the Qidi Tech X-Plus 3, the X-Max can print enormous models with it’s large enclosed build area, useful for fun home use 3D printing cosplays and other large projects, as well as for large prototype 3D printing for commercial uses.

 The X-Max comes fully assembled so you can get straight to printing, and is easily accessible by WiFi to save you time, though it’s also USB connectable if you prefer this.